sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Sharpen and Stitch card](images/move_sharpen__stitch.png){ width=2.5inch }

-Damage to items is represented as black-side red cards

-`TODO`

-## Item damage

 Non-magical items can be damaged in Deckahedron World.
 Usually this happens narratively as the result of a GM move, but it can also be caused by player moves, eg. Armour Mastery.

-The "one-hit, two-hit, over" mechanism is used to represent damage.
+The "one-hit, two-hit, bust" mechanism is used to represent damage.

 The first two times an item is damaged, place a red card on the Item card, black-side-up.